John Mulvany: Brooklyn, New York years

 In 1897, at the age of 58, Mulvany finally settled in the Williamsburg area of Brooklyn, New York, where he remained the rest of his life with a studio at 133 Greenpoint Ave.
 He continued his artistic career painting six known major works, as well as a duplicate of Custer’s Last Rally, seeking exhibition opportunities, painting portraits, and even sketching up until two weeks before his death.

 Mulvany died by drowning in early May 1906; the press declared it a suicide.
 He was 66 years old, suffering from throat cancer, a fatal disease at the time, vertigo and possible effects of alcoholism.
 He is buried in Calvary Cemetery, Queens, New York.

+Legacy

 Mulvany's contributions are several.
 He not only influenced William Merritt Chase and Frederic Remington, he also brought an international perspective to American Western Art.
 In addition, his life reflects a broader Irish immigrant experience than typically recorded.
 Recent Irish scholarship has focused on Mulvany's accomplishments.
 Other noteworthy paintings include Love's Mirror and The Old Professor.
 Much of his work is unlocated.